emptybutton/Act/README.md

 > `bind` by default binds without secondary behavior.

-> To generate a fully atomic pipeline from a template, use the `atomic_binding_by` shortcut.
+> To generate a pipeline without secondary behavior from a template, use the `atomic_binding_by` shortcut.

 </br>